TimePre: Bridging Accuracy, Efficiency, and Stability in Probabilistic Time-Series Forecasting: Related Work

-The MCL framework~\cite{guzman2012multiple} provides a principled approach to modeling diverse outcomes under uncertainty.
-Initially introduced as an assignment-based multi-model scheme, it was later reformulated as a differentiable WTA loss~\cite{rupprecht2017learning}, enabling each prediction head to specialize in distinct modes of the data distribution.
-From the viewpoint of optimal vector quantization~\cite{wta,annealed,d2022progress}, MCL approximates the conditional distribution through a finite set of learnable codevectors.
-Beyond its early applications in computer vision, MCL has been extended to domains such as reinforcement learning~\cite{reinforcement,chen2023bicriteria,chen2024fair}, speech separation~\cite{speech}, and time-series forecasting~\cite{timemcl}.
-In particular, TimeMCL~\cite{timemcl} adapts this framework to generate discrete future scenarios, achieving a balance between accuracy, diversity, and efficiency.
+Multiple Choice Learning (MCL) provides a principled framework for modeling diverse outcomes under uncertainty.
+It was originally introduced as an assignment-based multi-model training scheme by Guzm\'an-Rivera et al.~\cite{guzman2012multiple}, and later reformulated as a differentiable winner-takes-all (WTA) objective for multi-head neural networks~\cite{rupprecht2017learning}.
+Under this formulation, different prediction heads specialize in different modes of the target distribution.
+From the perspective of vector quantization, MCL can also be interpreted as learning a finite set of representative codevectors that approximate a conditional distribution~\cite{gersho1992vector,loubes2017quantization,wta}.
+This view provides a useful theoretical basis for multi-hypothesis prediction.